Strawberry Rhubarb Pie Bars

 - ¼ cup chopped nuts - I used pecans (optional)

-Using an electric mixer, cream together the butter, brown sugar and white sugar until light and fluffy.
+- Using an electric mixer, cream together the butter, brown sugar and white sugar until light and fluffy.
 Add the flour, oats and salt.
 Mix on low speed until combined.
-Reserve the buts for the topping.
+Reserve the nuts for the topping.

 Adapted from the Foodnetwork